glitchdawg/Corporate-joker/README.md

 ## Preparing the Dataset
 ### Data Collection
-Using PRAW (Python Reddit API Wrapper), we collected over 250,000 Jokes Dataset from the r/Jokes dataset with four attributes.
-Each being
+Using PRAW (Python Reddit API Wrapper), we scraped over 250,000 Jokes Dataset from the r/Jokes dataset with four attributes and then convert the dataset into a csv file, to be further cleaned.

 ### Data Cleaning